Video: Man stabs Apple store guard, punches female clerk in mask dispute - NewsBreak

 The assailant then fled the store, and the guard was taken to a nearby hospital for treatment, police said.

-The store employee suffered pain and swelling to her face, but she refused medical attention, according to officials.Pregnant Army wife reached out for abuse help on social media 3 days before fatal injury
+The store employee suffered pain and swelling to her face, but she refused medical attention, according to officials.Police: Man arrested after shooting woman in hand in Maumelle

 The suspect remained at large Tuesday morning.